-- any financial or other obligation the individual may have to the financial institution or its directors; - whether the individual is or has been employed by the financial institution or a group company in the past and the post(s) so held; - whether the individual has been a provider of professional services to the financial institution in the recent past; - whether the individual represents a significant shareholder; - circumstances where the individual has acted as an independent non-executive director of the financial institution for extended periods; - any additional remuneration received in addition to the director's fee, related directorships or shareholdings in the financial institution; and - any close business or personal relationship with any of the company's directors or senior employees.
+• any financial or other obligation the individual may have to the financial institution or its directors;

+• whether the individual is or has been employed by the financial institution or a group company in the past and the post(s) so held;

+• whether the individual has been a provider of professional services to the financial institution in the recent past;

+· whether the individual represents a significant shareholder;

+• circumstances where the individual has acted as an independent non-executive director of the financial institution for extended periods;

+• any additional remuneration received in addition to the director's fee, related directorships or shareholdings in the financial institution;

+and any close business or personal relationship with any of the company's directors or senior employees.
 Control Functions: Internal Audit, Risk Management, Compliance, and Actuarial Functions are deemed control functions.

-2.0 Legal Basis

-- 2.1 The Requirements will be introduced as conditions to which institutions are subject pursuant to Section 10 of the Central Bank Act, 1971, Section 16 of the Asset Covered Securities Act 2001, Section 17 of the Building Society Act, 1989 and Section 24 of the Insurance Act 1989. - 2.2 In addition, the Financial Regulator is of the opinion that these Requirements are necessary to institutions' compliance with the following: - i) Regulation 16 of the European Communities (Licensing and Supervision of Credit Institutions) Regulations 1992 (S.I.
-No. 395 of 1992); - ii) Article 10(3) of the European Communities (Non-Life Insurance) Framework Regulations 1994 (S.I.
-No. 359 of 1994); - iii) Article 10(3) of the European Communities (Life Assurance) Framework Regulations 1994 (S.I.
-No. 360 of 1994). - 2.3 To the extent that an institution is obliged under the Requirements to submit returns and information to the Financial Regulator, such information and returns shall also be required under Section 18 of the Central Bank Act 1971, Section 41A of the Building Societies Act 1989 and Section 16 of the Insurance Act 1989, as applicable. - 2.4 The obligation to submit an annual compliance statement to the Financial Regulator pursuant to paragraph 22.1 shall be imposed by notice under Section 25 of the Central Bank Act 1997. - 2.5 The Requirements may be amended or supplemented by the Financial Regulator from time to time. - 2.6 A contravention of these Requirements would be liable to administrative sanction under Part IIIC of the Central Bank Act 1942 and would also be an offence.

-3.0 General Requirements
+2.0 Legal basis 12 2.1 12 The Requirements will be introduced as conditions to which institutions are subject pursuant to Section 10 of the Central Bank Act, 1971, Section 16 of the Asset Covered Securities Act 2001, Section 17 of the Building Society Act, 1989 and Section 24 of the Insurance Act 1989.
+2.2 12 In addition, the Financial Regulator is of the opinion that these Requirements are necessary to institutions' compliance with the following: i) Regulation 16 of the European Communities (Licensing and Supervision of Credit Institutions) Regulations 1992 (S.I.
+No. 395 of 1992); ii) Article 10(3) of the European Communities (Non-Life Insurance) Framework Regulations 1994 (S.I.
+No. 359 of 1994); iii) Article 10(3) of the European Communities (Life Assurance) Framework Regulations 1994 (S.I.
+No. 360 of 1994).
+Section 2 should reflect the legal obligations for the reinsurance sector i.e. SI 380 of 2006 - European Communities (Reinsurance) Regulations 2006.
+2.3 12 To the extent that an institution is obliged under the Requirements to submit returns and information to the Financial Regulator, such information and returns shall also be required under Section 18 of the Central Bank Act 1971, Section 41A of the Building Societies Act 1989 and Section 16 of the Insurance Act 1989, as applicable.
+2.4 12 The obligation to submit an annual compliance statement to the Financial Regulator pursuant to paragraph 22.1 shall be imposed by notice under Section 25 of the Central Bank Act 1997.
+Reference to paragraph 22.1 should be amended to paragraph 21.
+It is unclear as to the level of detail required in the compliance statement.
+Does this provision replace the existing requirement for reinsurance undertakings to produce an annual compliance statement?
+When is the statement due i.e. financial year end or calendar year?
+2.5 12 The Requirements may be amended or supplemented by the Financial Regulator from time to time.
+2.6 12 A contravention of these Requirements would be liable to administrative sanction under Part IIIC of the Central Bank Act 1942 and would also be an offence.
+3.0 General Requirements 13 3.1 13 The Requirements are the minimum requirements that an institution shall meet in the interest of promoting strong and effective governance.